 - Do they have the answers you need, or do they get you those answers quickly?

-These are all areas that can tell you whether or not a drop shipper will be a reliable supplier.
-The way your drop shipper handles a test order lets you see what your customers will experience and tells you whether you want to move forward with a supplier, or whether you simply need to move on to the next one.
+The way your drop shipper handles a test order lets you see what your customers will experience when they receive their order.
+This tells you whether you want to move forward with a supplier, or whether you simply need to move on to the next one.

-Besides only working with reliable suppliers, there are some other best practices that will help you avoid running into logistical problems with your drop shipping.
-One is to study your supplier’s policies and become very familiar with them – in particular, their terms and conditions of sale, their shipping policies and their return policies and procedures.
-These will impact your own shipping and return policies, so you it’s very important that you understand them inside-out.
-Let me give you a couple examples of what I mean:
+Besides only working with reliable suppliers, there are some other best practices that will help you avoid running into dropshipping issues.
+One is to study your supplier’s policies and become very familiar with them.
+In particular, their terms and conditions of sale, their shipping policies and their return policies and procedures.
+Because these will impact your own shipping and return policies, so it’s very important that you understand them inside-out.

-If your drop shipper’s policy clearly states that they ship products out within 2-3 days of receiving an order, you need to factor that into your own shipping policy.
+For example, if your drop shipper’s policy states that they ship products out within 2-3 days of receiving an order; you need to factor that into your own shipping policy.
 If you advertise that your orders all ship out the same day they’re placed, you’re going to have some disappointed and probably angry customers whose orders don’t arrive as soon as they expect.
 And in this case, it’s not because your drop shipper isn’t reliable – it’s because you aren’t doing your homework.

-The next practice is to address any potential shipping and delivery issues before they become real problems.
-Each time an order ships out, your drop shipper should provide you with the tracking information for that package.
-You, in turn, should pass that info on to your customer right away.
+The next best practice is to address any potential shipping and delivery issues before they become real problems.
+Each time an order ships out, your dropshipper should provide you with the tracking information for that package.
+You, in turn, should immediately pass that info on to your customer.
 Even though you are passing that info along, you still want to monitor the status of your customers’ orders.

-For instance, if you see a package that should have been shipped is still pending, you can let your drop shipper know right away.
-If you see there’s a delay in shipping, you can contact the shipping carrier, find out what’s going on, and then contact your customer to let them know.
 The point is, you need to be proactive in resolving potential customer service problems, rather than waiting for your customer to come to you and complain that they never received their order.
-Even though drop shipping limits your ability to control some aspects of your customer service, you can still excel at the functions you do have control over.
+Even though dropshipping limits your ability to control some aspects of your customer service, you can still excel at the functions you do have control over.

-Another good drop shipping practice is to monitor your drop shipper’s inventory levels, keeping in mind that (unless you have exclusive distribution rights to a product), you’re not the only retailer drawing from their supply.
-When you see that they only have a few of a given item left, you may want to consider pulling that item from your store or auction listings until the supplier restocks.
+Another good dropshipping practice is to monitor your suppliers inventory levels, keeping in mind that (unless you have exclusive distribution rights to a product), you’re not the only retailer drawing from their supply.
+When you see that they only have a few of a given item left, you may want to consider pulling that item until the supplier restocks.
 Some suppliers will even allow you to request notifications when their inventory on the products that you sell drops beneath a certain level.

 Paying careful attention here will ensure you don’t have customers ordering products that your drop shipper is out of.
 Be sure to pay special attention to the supply levels on your fastest-selling goods, because telling a buyer their product they’ve ordered is out-of-stock is never fun.
 Holiday buyers, in particular, want to know that their orders will arrive on time, so this practice becomes even more important during the holiday selling season.

 The last good practice we’ll cover is to have product back ups.
-In other words, you should actually STOCK a few of your best-selling items.
-In the event that you do find yourself in a back-order situation, you can fill your customer’s order yourself.
+You should actually STOCK a few of your best-selling items.
+Because in the event that you do find yourself in a back-order situation, you can fill your customer’s order yourself.

-And on a side note, if you aren’t paying attention and find yourself with a holiday order that neither you nor your drop shipper can fill, you may want to consider picking up the item at retail or even ordering it from another website and having it shipped directly to your customer.
-While you’ll almost certainly lose money on the sale, you will save the customer relationship (in fact, you’ll most likely create a loyal customer for life) and you’ll enhance your business’ reputation for customer service.
+And on a side note, if you aren’t paying attention and find yourself with a holiday order that neither you nor your drop shipper can fill; you may want to consider picking up the item at retail or even ordering it from another website.
+While you’ll almost certainly lose money on the sale, you will save the customer relationship.
+In fact, you’ll most likely create a loyal customer for life and you’ll enhance your business’ reputation for customer service.